ratboy666/apu/README.md

 l80 btest,am9511,apu,btest/n/e

-Not sure if BRUN (no /O option on the BASCOM compile) will work...
-The call should resolve right into BRUN, which is loaded later.
+BRUN (no /O option on the BASCOM compile) won't work.
+The calls are all in BRUN.COM!.
+"Mixed language" BASIC-80 with FORTRAN-80 and APU needs /O, and that works fine.

 Working on mixed mode, then INTRINSIC.